-L-Phenylalanine is a an amino acid that is the precursor to the neurotransmitter dopamine.
-Dopamine is associated with the pleasure, motivation, sex drive, overall drive and more.
-Symptoms of low dopamine include fatigue and lethargy, depression, cognitive impairment, confusion and more.
+L-Phenylalanine is an amino acid that is the precursor to the neurotransmitter dopamine.
+Dopamine is associated with pleasure, motivation, sex drive, overall drive, and more.
+Symptoms of low dopamine include fatigue and lethargy, depression, cognitive impairment, confusion, and more.

 In one study, significant improvements in negative and cognitive symptoms of schizophrenia were observed in a group of 21 patients.
 These patients received high-dose glycine in addition to their antipsychotic medication.

-L-serine is an amino acid which acts as a co-transmitter to regulate NMDA glutamate receptors.
+L-serine is an amino acid that acts as a co-transmitter to regulate NMDA glutamate receptors.

 schizophrenic patients have been reported to have higher serum l-serine levels than controls.
 Macciardi et al. reported that there is an increased level of serine in the serum as well as in the brain of people with schizophrenia.
 They found that there must be a correlation between elevated serine level and pathophysiology of schizophrenia.

 In contrast, Tortorella et al. reported lower serum serine levels in people who had schizophrenia and were drug-free.